 Even "birthright citizenship," the principle that anyone born in the country is automatically a citizen was initially just for “free white persons.”
 It has taken time, protests, and the Civil War to expand the boundaries of who could become an American citizen.
 Blacks were not granted citizenship until the passage of the Fourteenth Amendment in 1868.
 It took a Supreme Court decision, United States v.
 Wong Kim Ark (1895), to overthrow the Chinese Exclusion Act of 1882 and establish birthright citizenship for Chinese Americans.
 American Indians did not gain full citizenship until 1924.

-What are the diverse histories of people becoming citizens of the United States?
-The modules for this standard explore the many dimensions of United States citizenship, including the official rules and procedures for how someone becomes a United States citizen as well as less often discussed citizenship histories of indigenous peoples, Africans who came to America involuntarily as slaves, and immigrants who came here voluntarily.
+The modules for this standard explore the diverse histories of people becoming citizens of the United States, including the official rules and procedures for how someone becomes a United States citizen as well as less often discussed citizenship histories of indigenous peoples, Africans who came to America involuntarily as slaves, and immigrants who came here voluntarily.
 There is also a module focusing on the complicated story of Puerto Rican citizenship and a module exploring when someone should be granted asylum in the United States.

 1. INVESTIGATE: Becoming a Citizen Through Immigration Gateways and Ports of Entry